Economics of bitcoin: Views of investors and executives

 American investor Warren Buffett warned investors about bitcoin in 2014, "Stay away from it.
 It's a mirage, basically."
 He repeated the warning in 2018 calling bitcoin "probably rat poison squared".
 He believes that bitcoin is a non-productive asset.
 "When you're buying nonproductive assets, all you're counting on is the next person is going to pay you more because they're even more excited about another next person coming along."

 Buffett's close associate Charlie Munger is even more direct in his disdain.
 Trading cryptocurrencies is "just dementia" according to Munger.
 Bitcoin is "worthless" and a "turd".

 John Bogle, the founder of The Vanguard Group, is also very direct "Avoid bitcoin like the plague.
 Did I make myself clear? ....
 There is nothing to support bitcoin except the hope that you will sell it to someone for more than you paid for it."

 George Soros, answering an audience question after a speech in Davos, Switzerland, in 2018, said that cryptocurrencies are not a store of value but are an economic bubble.
 Nevertheless, they may not crash due to the rising influence of dictators trying to "build a nest egg abroad".

 James Chanos, known as the "dean of the short sellers", believes that bitcoin and other cryptocurrencies are a mania and useful only for tax avoidance or otherwise hiding income from the government.
 Bitcoin "is simply a security speculation game masquerading as a technological breakthrough in monetary policy".

 Two lead software developers of bitcoin, Gavin Andresen and Mike Hearn, have warned that bubbles may occur.

-On 13 September 2017, Jamie Dimon referred to bitcoin to as a "fraud", comparing it to pyramid schemes, and stated that JPMorgan Chase would fire employees trading while the company released a report critical of the cryptocurrency.
+On 13 September 2017, Jamie Dimon referred to bitcoin as a "fraud", comparing it to pyramid schemes, and stated that JPMorgan Chase would fire employees trading while the company released a report critical of the cryptocurrency.
 However, in a January 2018 interview Jamie Dimon voiced regrets about his earlier bitcoin remarks, and noted "The blockchain is real, You can have cryptodollars in yen and stuff like that.
 ICOs ... you got to look at everyone individually.".
 In 2023, JPMorgan Chase banned crypto payments in the United Kingdom saying it will no longer allow its customers to purchase cryptocurrencies using their JPMorgan debit cards or through bank transfers.

 Alibaba chairman Jack Ma stated in 2018, "There is no bubble for blockchain, but there's a bitcoin bubble" and "[blockchain] technology itself isn't the bubble, but bitcoin likely is".